 We hope we have provided enough information to better understand what happens in case of the plaintiff’s death during a lawsuit.

 However, each situation is different and has unique circumstances.
-Feel free to contact Schmidt and Clark law firm for legal advice or to discuss the details of your case.
+Feel free to contact Schmidt & Clark, LLP for legal advice or to discuss the details of your case.

 We will answer your questions about the existing or potential lawsuit, no matter if it’s about what happens if a plaintiff or a defendant dies.